-Restart the engine, then stop it by removing the lanyard from the D.E.S.S. post.
+Restart the engine, then stop it by removing the tether cord from the engine cut-off switch.

-Should the D.E.S.S. key be loose or fail to remain on its post, replace it immediately in order to avoid unsafe use.
-If removing the lanyard or pressing the start/stop button does not stop the engine, do not use the watercraft.
-See your authorized Sea-Doo dealer for system testing and repairs.
+Should the tether cord cap be loose or fail to remain on the engine cut-off switch, replace the tether cord immediately in order to avoid unsafe use.
+If removing the tether cord cap from the engine cut-off switch or pressing the start/stop button does not stop the engine, do not use the watercraft.
+See your authorized Sea-Doo dealer.